microsoftarchive/msgraph-sdk-python/README.md

 ### Async operations

-For async operations, you create an `asyncio.coroutine` which implements `asyncio.as_completed`, and execute it with `loop.run_until_complete`.
+For async operations, you can create an `asyncio.coroutine` and execute it with `loop.run_until_complete`.

 ```python